tytydraco/yessleep/out/A_Guest_at_My_Hotel_Requested_a_Demonic_Symbol_on_His_Bed_I_Should_Never_Have_Done_It_Part_2_The_Dinner.md

 “Good thing we’re grabbing dinner later.
 You can tell me all about it.
 You’re still down, right?”

 I should have brought up seeing his symbol again on the SUV’s rear window last night.
 I should have pressed him about the nature of this vague partner of his.
 But I just couldn’t.
 I wanted him to like me and sought his approval.
-After deliberating for a moment, I caved.
+I caved.
 “Yeah.
 Sure.
 Where did you want to eat.”

 “Right here.
 At the Aqua Table.”